rrdm-shh/rrdm-shh.github.io/README.md

 - Add your content as [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) files in the `docs` directory by marking a pull request to this repository.

-- You can either add your files at the root, or put them in subdirectories.
+- You can either add your files at the root of the `docs` directory, or put them in subdirectories.

 - Example structure:
     ```